 4. Customizable alerts: As mentioned above, multiple teams use an infrastructure monitoring tool, so prioritize a solution that can create custom alerts.

-How to get started monitoring Infrastructure?
+How to Get Started Monitoring Infrastructure?

 There are many ways to get started monitoring infrastructure.
 Here are some of the most common: